radrow/ddtrace/SCENARIOS.md

-# DDMon test scenarios
+# DDMon testing DSL and test scenarios

-We test DDMon's performance and correctness in different settings involving various forms of deterministic and non-deterministic deadlocks, as well as executions that terminate successfully.
-Each such test is described as a "scenario" which declares a number of idle services which are then commanded to communicate with each other in a specific manner.
+We test DDMon's performance and correctness in different test scenarios involving various forms of deterministic and non-deterministic deadlocks, as well as executions that terminate successfully.
+Each one of such test scenarios is described as a "scenario file" written in a domain-specific language (DSL) which declares a number of services and then commands them to communicate with each other in a specific manner (possibly leading to a deadlock).

-Execution of a scenario begins with a number of initial calls to selected services.
-How services handle these calls is described in the call data itself.
-In other words, every call contains precise instructions on how it is supposed to be processed, including making further calls, waiting, or replying.
-This way a single `gen_server` implementation can be reused to replicate arbitrary deadlocks that occur in real systems.
+The execution of a test scenario begins with a number of initial `gen_server` calls (a.k.a. queries, in the terminology of the companion paper) to selected services.
+The data transmitted in each call contains instructions on how the data is supposed to be processed, including making further calls, waiting, or sending a response.
+This way a single `gen_server` instance created by the testing DSL can reproduce a variety of possible behaviours and deadlocks that may occur in real systems.

-See *Appendix A.1* of the paper for additional information.
+See *Appendix A.1* of the companio paper for additional information.

 ## Scenario file format

-A scenario is specified as an Erlang `conf` file which roughly follows the following format:
+A test scenario is specified as an Erlang `conf` file which roughly follows the following format:

 ```erlang